pablodecm/phd_thesis/src/105_chapter_5.md

 when the output of a probabilistic classifier is used as the summary statistic.

-Consequently, a new data-driven background estimation method based on the concept of hemisphere mixing and assumptions of the phase space characteristics of QCD multi-jet processes, was developed for this analysis [@DeCastroManzano:2017yqy].
+Consequently, a new data-driven background estimation method based on the concept of hemisphere mixing and some assumptions of the phase space characteristics of QCD multi-jet processes was developed for this analysis [@DeCastroManzano:2017yqy].
 The technique, which is described in [Section @sec:hem_mixing], directly attempts to create an artificial dataset using the the whole